DAPAAADF/AutoEQ-Parametric-8-128-band/README.md

 python AutoEQ.py
 ```

 The script auto-detects your measurement files, normalizes them, and outputs `autoeq_result.txt` ready for Poweramp.
+A post-EQ simulation file `autoeq_result_PostEQ.txt` is also always generated.

 ---